 The local tax office must also be notified regarding the starting the business, no later than 15 days.
 In case you are interested in investing in Labuan, our team of formation agents can put you in contact with our Malaysian partners.

-If the limited liability company opened in Japan will hire personnel it must register at the Labor Standards Inspection Office for the labor insurance.
+If the limited liability company opened in Japan will hire personnel, it must register at the Labor Standards Inspection Office for the labor insurance.
 Also, a notification must be sent to the Social Insurance Office, so the company is registered for health insurance and public welfare pension.